Meet the Band

 Vocal

-George has been with the After Hours Big Band for about 5 yrs.
-His home town is Winnipeg and he was the vocalist in a very successful Rock and Roll band that made the pilgrimage to Toronto.
-He now calls Sutton/Toronto his home and really enjoys playing with the After Hours Big Band.
+George has been with the After Hours Big Band since 2014.
+His home town is Winnipeg and he was the vocalist in a very successful rock and roll band that made the pilgrimage to Toronto.
+He now calls Sutton/Toronto his home.
 If you don’t find him behind a microphone, try searching some of the golf courses in the Newmarket area.

 Jess Owen